Hossein-Fallahi/Fallahi-Bioinformatics-Lab/_members/Keyvan Karami.md

   github:
 ---

 Dr. Keyvan karami is intersted in data mining expert.
-He is applying machine leraning techniques in various filed of biology and medicine.
+He was applying machine leraning techniques in various filed of biology and medicine.
+He is currentley working at INRA, France.